What is rewilding? Could it be the missing piece in health, happiness, and fulfillment?

 Even though the concept of rewilding is seemingly new, the idea has been around for some time now.
 And in my opinion, it is directly related to health, happiness, and fulfillment.
 But what is human Rewilding?

 I know, it sounds weird.
-This is a fitness blog, right?
+I used to be a fitness blogger, so this seems like a weird combo.
 (P.S.
 Let me be clear – I am talking about human rewilding right now.)

-But have you ever thought about the fact that the fitness industry really only started to take hold in the 1970s?
+But did you know that the fitness industry really only started to take hold in the 1970s?

 Why is that?